 CopyPress has a zero-tolerance policy for plagiarism.
 Plagiarism is both unethical and illegal.
-Content cannot be copied from other sources.
+Content cannot be copied from other sources unless requested directly from the CopyPress client.

-Our zero-tolerance plagiarism policy extends to self-plagiarism.
+Our zero-tolerance plagiarism policy extends to self-plagiarism as well as AI-generated content.
 Each assignment must be unique.
 Writers cannot submit duplicate or slightly altered content.
-Each piece must be fresh and new.
-While writers will inevitably write on similar topics, they must create new content for each assignment.
-Different assignments may contain similar information, but each must be written in a fresh, new manner.
+While writers will inevitably write on similar topics that contain related information, they must create new content for each assignment.

-Every assignment is scanned through Copyscape's software to detect any instances of plagiarism.
+Every assignment is scanned through copy plagiarism software to detect any instances of plagiarism.
 If the software detects potential plagiarism, it will flag the assignment and change its status to “Possible Plagiarism.”

 If an assignment has been flagged for potential plagiarism, it is not an accusation of plagiarism.
 Because the software is automated, it sometimes flags articles that do not actually contain plagiarism.
 The baseline for most assignments is a 15% threshold.
 If the software finds that you have copied 15% or more from one resource, it will mark the assignment as "Possible Plagiarism."